handpoint/doc/android/androidtransactions.md

 `preAuthorizationIncrease`

 This operation allows the merchant to increase/decrease the amount of a previously performed pre-auth operation.
 For example, if a tab was opened at a restaurant and the consumer is adding new orders going above the initial pre-authorized amount, it is required to increase the amount of the initial pre-authorization before capturing it.

-In the case of wanting to release part of a pre-auth, a increase with **negative** amount should be passed to the function.
+If the merchant wants to release part of a pre-auth, an increase with **negative** amount should be passed to the function.

 **Parameters**